2003 New England Patriots season: Week 16: at New York Jets

 In bitter cold the 12–2 Patriots faced a grinder against the 6–8 Jets, who were coming off a 6–0 shutout of Pittsburgh the week before; the Patriots were also facing Chad Pennington for the first time since a 30–17 Jets win in 2002.
 The Patriots picked off Pennington right away, setting up David Givens' 35-yard score not even one minute into the game.
-Pennington tied the game on a one-yard run late in the first quarter, but early in the second he was picked off by Willie McGinest at his own 15 and McGinest scored.
-Givens caught another touchdown pass in the third, but the score was only 21–16 after a second Pennington rushing score and a missed two-point try.
+Pennington tied the game on a one-yard run late in the first quarter, but early in the second, he was picked off by Willie McGinest at his own 15 and McGinest scored.
+Givens caught another touchdown pass in the third quarter, but the score was only 21–16 after a second Pennington rushing score and a missed two-point try.
 Pennington was then picked off for the fifth time late in the fourth, finishing an ugly 21–16 Patriots win.
-The win moved New England to 13-2 before a rematch against the Bills in the season finale.
+The win moved New England to 13–2 before a rematch against the Bills in the season finale.